 Leighton wanted one last big celebration.
 We will try to honor his wish on Saturday, February 15 at 1:30pm at the Lutheran Church of the Servant; 2481 Legacy Court, off Rodeo Road next to Sam’s Club.

-To send flowers to Leighton's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Leighton Vivian Watson, please visit our floral store.